inkscope/inkscope/inkscopeMonitor/Readme.md

 CONTAINS
 ------
 This contains a lib to create a  supervision  with nrpe and shinken framework.

 REMARKS
 -------
-- this  user the configuration file inkscopeCtrl.conf. it must be put in /opt/inkscope/etc/ -needs some python modules:
+It uses the configuration file inkscopeCtrl.conf that must be put in /opt/inkscope/etc/

+It needs also some python modules:

     pip install pymongo

     pip install flask

     pip install bson